adasprilla/TouchPad-Gestures/README.md

     git pull
     make restart

-You can do a `mark restart` anytime to reload your configuration file.
+You can do a `make restart` anytime to reload your configuration file.

 ### LICENSE